Skip to Content

 Now, you’re probably wondering why we need to add a little bit of oil to the glaze.

-Well, adding a small amount of oil helps to make the glaze more fluid and shiny, allowing it to coat the cake more evenly.
+Well, adding a small amount of oil helps to make the glaze mixture more fluid and shiny, allowing it to coat the cake more evenly.

 Oil also helps to give the glaze a smoother, silkier texture, making it look more appetizing and professional.